AI won't fix broken operations: why franchise AI readiness starts with a process audit

 The AI made the preparation faster.
 It didn't make the coaching more consistent.

-The franchise networks that get field support right share a common pattern: they standardize the coaching methodology before they add technology.
+The franchise systems that get field support right share a common pattern: they standardize the coaching methodology before they add technology.

 Wingstop provides AI tools that forecast demand in 15-minute increments based on more than 100 data points, including weather and local events.
-But the tools work because Wingstop's coaching structure focuses franchisees on specific, actionable metrics.
-As Ryan Hanawalt told Franchise Times: "We want our franchisees to understand that there's all this data out here, but if you focus on speed of service, the guest experience and training your team, you're going to win."
+The tools work because the coaching structure focuses franchisees on specific, actionable metrics rather than drowning them in raw data.

 The data is framed by a coaching methodology that tells franchisees what to pay attention to and what to ignore.

 Church's Texas Chicken tracks minute-by-minute performance across 1,472 global locations and publishes monthly performance scorecards to all franchisees.
-In 2025, the network improved drive-thru times by more than 30 seconds.
+In 2025, the system improved drive-thru times by more than 30 seconds.
 The improvement came from consistent measurement and coaching, not from an AI tool.
+Ryan Hanawalt, SVP of US Franchise Operations at Church's Texas Chicken, described the coaching philosophy to Franchise Times: "We want our franchisees to understand that there's all this data out here, but if you focus on speed of service, the guest experience and training your team, you're going to win."
 The scorecards created a shared language between franchisees and field coaches about what "good" looks like.

 Example

-The pattern is the same across these networks: define the coaching framework, standardize the metrics that matter, create a shared language, then apply technology to make the standardized process faster or more informed.
+The pattern is the same across these systems: define the coaching framework, standardize the metrics that matter, create a shared language, then apply technology to make the standardized process faster or more informed.

 70/30

-proactive to reactive - the field support ratio that works, but most franchise networks operate inverted
+proactive to reactive - the field support ratio that effective franchise systems target

-The process audit asks a different question: why is the ratio inverted?
+The process audit asks a different question: why does the reactive load dominate?
 Is it because franchisees call coaches directly for problems that should be handled through a support ticket system?
 Is it because there's no escalation framework, so every issue lands on the field coach?
 Is it because coaching visits aren't scheduled on a cadence, so they only happen when something goes wrong?

 These are process problems.
 They have process solutions.
 And the process solutions need to be in place before AI adds any value.